 Depending on your circumstances, types of valid evidence can vary.
 Evidence might be any of the following; medical evidence, death certificates, emails, invigilators reports, letters, police reports, court documents, summary of support needs, transcripts and so on (please note that this list is not exhaustive)

 You must provide evidence to support your appeal.
-Appeals without evidence will be rejected, unless in exceptional circumstances in which evidence is not able to be provided at the time.
+Appeals without evidence will be rejected, unless there are exceptional circumstances that have prevented you collecting evidence within the permitted timeframe.
+In such a case, the appeal should be submitted on time, and you should indicate that you will provide evidence at a later date when it has become available.
 Please contact the Advisors for further support if this relates to your appeal.

 How do I submit my appeal?